jfarbowitz/media_alps/setting_up.md

 ```
 brew install git
 ```
-and press enter.
-Now wait for Homebrew to install git.
+into your Terminal and press enter.
+Now, wait for Homebrew to install git.

 ###Installing vrecord###
 Vrecord is open-source video capture software for archivists and conservators.
 First type